Hamilton-Madison House: Timeline

 1930 During the next ten years, Madison House provides facilities for WPA workers who serve the neighborhood's cultural, health and social needs.

 1941 World War II starts.
-Mrs. Josiah Willard, President of Hamilton House, from 1952-1954 and Helen Greenebaum, Headworker, share the task of managing the House during the war years.
+Mrs. Josiah Willard, President of Hamilton House, from 1952 to 1954 and Helen Greenebaum, Headworker, share the task of managing the House during the war years.

-1947 The neighborhood population becomes primarily by African-Americans and Latinos.
+1947 The neighborhood population becomes primarily by African Americans and Latinos.
 Friction between the pre-war community and the newcomers escalates.
 Teenage gangs present an acute problem.
 Geoffrey Wiener is Headworker.
 Helen Hall, Headworker of Henry Street Settlement and a member of the Hamilton House Board, urges Mr. Wiener on.
 The budget is $12,000, with a deficit carried by Henry Street Settlement House.

 1950 In the 1950s the first Hamilton-Madison House Thrift Store opens on Madison Street.
 The thrift store moves uptown to Third Avenue and moves again on Third Avenue before locating on Second Avenue.

 1951 The Golden Age Group of Chinatown is established as a group of Chinese senior citizens at Hamilton House.

 1952 In February, Hamilton House offers counseling and family care work as an experimental project through an arrangement with the Family Services Division of the Community Service Society of New York.

 1953 When the second half of Smith Houses is completed, a community space and a 55 child pre-school Day Care Center are allocated.
 Hamilton House is named the sponsor.
 In a dedication ceremony in March 1953, Eleanor Roosevelt is the principal speaker.

 1954 Hamilton House and Madison House merge.

 1954 Shirley Chisholm is named the Director of the Child Care Center of Hamilton-Madison House.

 1955 The Two Bridge Neighborhood Council is founded and flourishes as a community wide citizen's action organization.

 1967 Hamilton-Madison House establishes an Adolescent Service Center on an experimental basis.
 The Tenants' Association, an independent body of tenants of Smith Houses, functions out of Hamilton-Madison House.

 1969 Hamilton-Madison House establishes Big Brother and Sister Corps and Services to Chinese Immigrants.

 1970 Susan Chan is hired as a social worker for a Chinese Immigrant Program at Hamilton-Madison House.